katonic-dev/Katonic-ML-Marketplace/model-edge-surveillance-model/README.md

 By inputting a video (mp4 or stream), the model outputs an indication that an animal/object/people/ and/or vehicle has crossed a border line.

+Our machine learning models return actual Output Data and are available through a private offer.
+Please contact support@katonic.ai for subscription service pricing.